 This is a counterintuitive way to inject reason into a conversation.
 So much so that there have been times you’ve said or thought “they just won’t listen to reason” or “they are unreasonable.”
 You need to start by considering your contribution to the unreasonableness.
 When you describe someone that way, it is probably because you are frustrated they won’t listen to you while you are busy explaining.
 It is hard to fathom why people would hear a great idea or the solution to all their problems and it doesn’t sink in.

-On May 18th in New York, we are going to talk in depth about these approaches and share stories from the hostage, business, and personal experience.
+On September 7 in Dallas, we are going to talk in depth about these approaches and share stories from the hostage, business, and personal experience.
 Both related to Black Swan and clients we have worked with up to this point that cut deals using these skills.
 It will give us a chance to share with a small group how we crafted the strategy for different industry interactions, from salary negotiations to acquisitions.
 Then with the scenario submissions from the participant group, that’s you, we will create exercises where we prepare “one sheet” for those submissions.
 Even if we don’t get to every scenario submission on the 18th, it will be used to propel you into your free hour of one to one coaching.

 Would you be worse off if Black Swan helped you calibrate your negotiation strategy live?